 Please ensure that when providing us with your claim details or sending us additional documentation that you provide clear and accurate information.
 Any inaccurate or false information may impact our ability to pay your claim.

-For further useful information regarding the claims journey please read Our guide to claims.
+For further useful information regarding the claims journey, please read Our Guide to Claims.

 What happens next?